Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 **Create an origin group**

-Run `az afd origin-group create` to create an origin group that contains your two web apps.
+Run `az afd origin-group create` to create an origin group that contains your web apps.

 ```bash
 az afd origin-group create \